zhpanvip/BannerViewPager/README.md

 ## Useage

-Since Viewpager2 does not support android support, BannerViewPager 3.0 no longer supports android support.
-If you are still using Android support, please use [BannerViewPager V2.x](https://github.com/zhpanvip/BannerViewPager/tree/v_2.x)
+Since Viewpager2 does not support android support library, So since the version 3.0 is no longer supports android support library too.
+If you are still using android support, please use [BannerViewPager v2.x](https://github.com/zhpanvip/BannerViewPager/tree/v_2.x)

 ### 1.Gradle dependency